Board of Directors:

 Areas of expertise:

-Mentoring, Tutoring, Life Skills, Employment and Job Placement
+Mentoring, Tutoring, Life Skills, Educational and Vocational Training, Employment and Job Placement

 We have a simple mission: Keep our youth in school and out of the prison pipeline and help them become productive and successful citizens!